-You may be eligible for a property tax refund based on your household income and the property taxes paid on your principal place of residence in Minnesota.
-Generally, household income is your federal adjusted gross income plus most nontaxable income, minus a subtraction if you have dependents, or if you or your spouse are age 65 or older or disabled.
+You may be eligible for a refund based on your household income and the property taxes paid on your principal place of residence in Minnesota.
+Generally, household income is your federal adjusted gross income plus most nontaxable income, minus a subtraction if you have dependents, made a contribution to a qualified retirement plan, or if you or your spouse are age 65 or older or disabled.

-- as a homeowner, you may be eligible for one or both of the following refunds, if you owned and lived in your home on January 2, 2012.
-To qualify for the: 1) regular property tax refund, your total household income for 2011 must be less than $100,780.
-The maximum refund is $2,460.
-2) special property tax refund, you must have owned and lived in your home both on January 2, 2011, and on January 2, 2012; your net property tax on your homestead must have increased by more than 12 percent from 2011 to 2012; and the increase must be $100 or more.
+2. Special Property Tax Refund, you must have owned and lived in your home both on January 2, 2016, and on January 2, 2017; your net property tax on your homestead must have increased by more than 12 percent from 2016 to 2017; and the increase must be at least $100.
 There is no income limit for the special property tax refund, and the maximum refund is $1,000.

 If you meet the above qualifications as a renter or homeowner, read the other requirements below to determine if you still qualify.
 If you do not qualify, there is no need for you to complete Form M1PR.